MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/overview.md

 This guide outlines how your business can benefit from this new functionality and the different replication scenarios that are supported by Storage Replica.
 It assumes that you have a previous working knowledge of Windows Server, Failover Clustering, File Servers, and Hyper-V, to include basic administration.

 ### Why use Storage Replica?
-Storage Replica offers new disaster recovery and preparedness capabilities in Windows Server 2016 Technical Preview.
+Storage Replica offers new disaster recovery and preparedness capabilities in Windows Server 2016.
 For the first time, Windows Server offers the peace of mind of zero data loss, with the ability to synchronously protect data on different racks, floors, buildings, campuses, counties, and cities.
 After a disaster strikes, all data will exist elsewhere without any possibility of loss.
 The same applies *before* a disaster strikes; Storage Replica offers you the ability to switch workloads to safe locations prior to catastrophes when granted a few moments warning - again, with no data loss.

 Storage Replica allows more efficient use of multiple datacenters.
 By stretching clusters or replicating clusters, workloads can be run in multiple datacenters for quicker data access by local proximity users and applications, as well as better load distribution and use of compute resources.
 If a disaster takes one datacenter offline, you can move its typical workloads to the other site temporarily.